 - We would also ask you to share your child’s reading book with them on a frequent basis.
+Please click here for a recent letter regarding 'three reads' at home.
 This is a good opportunity for your child to practice some of the skills and strategies that they have learnt at school.
 We would also ask you to spend time discussing the book.
 Prompts for discussion can be found inside the book covers.
 These are invaluable in developing your child’s comprehension.

 - Don’t feel that children should only be reading the material we send home.
 Encourage them to read a range of texts as well as the print that surrounds them in their everyday environment.

 At Hatherley, we use the ‘talk for writing’ approach as developed by Pie Corbett.
 This enables the children to imitate the language they need for a particular topic orally before reading and analysing it and then writing their own version.

 Writing is taught through daily English lessons.
 Further links are made through the teaching of other subjects, to ensure knowledge and skills are firmly embedded.